Will AI [Replace] Content Writers?

 “We’re going to move into a territory where automation, machine learning, and artificial intelligence will prevail over the rest, seeking maximum personalization in ads” - Elena Ferreras, Wink [Channable Email]

-However, the best approach to keep ahead of the competition is to familiarize with or take advantage of AI's role in work, which helps in balancing the content writing career.
-AI needs to be viewed as an immediate writing assistant only.
+However, the best approach to staying ahead of the competition is to become familiar with or take advantage of AI's role in work, which helps balance the content writing career.

 Job Roles with the Highest Risk of AI Disruption:

-Will AI Replace Content Writers? - [Expert and Industry Insights]:
+Will AI Replace Content Writers?:

 "In the AI-writing case, the robot delivers insights according to your ideas.
 You will give the “final touch,” literally human to the content, capable of arousing the desired emotions on the other side (the readers).
 And, despite AI being able to interpret and reproduce many human behaviors, it will hardly be able to comprehend our emotions, right?" - rock content